-- Gradient removal;
+- Removal of any residual gradients;

 - SPCC;

 - Deconvolution;

 - Delinearization with one of the many stretching tools available in PixInsight.

-5 If we want to enhance the comet's brightness and the background sky is even enough, a multiplicative coefficient can be applied, e.g., "\$T+1.5(comet-med(comet))".
-Try not to overdo it, anyway the most appropriate value of the coefficient must be found by trial and error.
+&lt;sup>7 If DBE was used in step 8 to model the background sky, then bring up the previously saved process icon, which will "activate" DBE.
+The settings for DBE are the same except Function degree which is not available in DBE.
+If we want to enhance the comet's brightness and the background sky is even enough, a multiplicative coefficient can be applied, e.g., "T + K (comet - med(comet))", $K \ge 1$ .
+Try not to overdo it.
+Anyway the most appropriate value of the coefficient must be found by trial and error.